GuardReasoner-Omni: A Reasoning-based Multi-modal Guardrail for Text, Image, Video, and Audio: Introduction

-Current guardrail methods for video data can be generally categorized into two classes: 1) MLLM-based guardrail models and 2) video anomaly detection (VAD) models.
+Current guardrail methods for non-text multimodal data can be generally categorized into two classes: 1) MLLM-based guardrail models and 2) specialized modality-specific detectors.
 Although effective, they struggle to address unified omni-modal moderation due to critical deficiencies as follows.
-First, the existing MLLM-based guardrail models lack temporal reasoning.
-While state-of-the-art safety models \citep{liu2025guardreasonerreasoningbasedllmsafeguards,chi2024llamaguard3vision} excel in static modalities like text and image, their extension to video is often superficial.
-These models typically treat video as a mere sequence of static images, relying on frame-level aggregation to make decisions.
+First, the existing MLLM-based guardrail models lack robust temporal and acoustic reasoning.
+While state-of-the-art safety models \citep{liu2025guardreasonerreasoningbasedllmsafeguards,chi2024llamaguard3vision} excel in static modalities like text and image, their extension to video or audio is often superficial.
+For instance, these models typically treat video as a mere sequence of static images, relying on frame-level aggregation to make decisions.
 This naive approach severs critical temporal dependencies, rendering the models blind to dynamic threats where safety violations emerge strictly from the sequential order of actions rather than from any single malicious frame, e.g., a step-by-step tutorial on assembling a dangerous device.
-Second, specialized VAD models suffer from scope limitation and reasoning opacity.
-Although VAD models \citep{joo2023cliptsaclipassistedtemporalselfattention,majhi2025justdancepipolymodal} capture temporal dynamics, they are predominantly confined to detecting specific physical anomalies (e.g., fighting, explosions) and lack the semantic versatility to handle complex, context-dependent safety policies.
-More critically, most of these models operate as black boxes directly mapping inputs to scalar anomaly scores without providing any text-based explanation.
-This lack of explicit justification creates a severe interpretability bottleneck, as human moderators cannot verify the rationale behind a flagged video, making the system difficult to trust and debug in real-world deployments.
+Second, specialized modality-specific detectors suffer from scope limitation, information loss, and reasoning opacity.
+For video, although video anomaly detection (VAD) models \citep{joo2023cliptsaclipassistedtemporalselfattention,majhi2025justdancepipolymodal} capture temporal dynamics, they are predominantly confined to detecting specific physical anomalies (e.g., fighting, explosions) and lack the semantic versatility to handle complex, context-dependent safety policies.
+For audio, conventional pipelines typically rely on transcribing speech to text before applying text-based moderation.
+This cascaded approach inherently discards crucial non-verbal cues—such as hostile tone, urgency, or complex acoustic background contexts—that are essential for identifying audio-specific risks.
+More critically, most of these specialized models operate as black boxes directly mapping inputs to scalar anomaly scores without providing any text-based explanation.
+This lack of explicit justification creates a severe interpretability bottleneck, as human moderators cannot verify the rationale behind a flagged multimodal input, making the system difficult to trust and debug in real-world deployments.